annanharry/alx-system_engineering-devops/0x00-shell_basics/README.md

-this file prints the current directory path
+file 1 prints the current directory path file 2 prints the content of the current directory